Kubernetes Setup

 Compliance Frameworks

-These policies help meet requirements from major compliance frameworks:
+These policies can help support requirements from major compliance frameworks:

 |---|---|